 The reframing of a three hundred year old thatched cottage for contemporary times, located in Preston, rural Kent.

-Early investigations were centred on the possibilities of a new kind of rural vernacular; an approach that enhances existing character and presence through careful renovation, whilst also providing truly modern, contextual architecture, reflective of landscape and topography, history and local narrative.
+Early investigations centred on the possibilities of a new kind of rural vernacular; an approach that enhances existing character and presence through careful renovation, whilst also providing truly modern, contextual architecture, reflective of landscape and topography, history and local narrative.

-As our intimacy with the project increased we began to better interrogate the existing structure – an inherently straightforward building technique comprising simple foundations and, characteristic of buildings of this period, a simple rendered plinth with timber frame over; here with masonry infill and render as weather stop – topped with a timber-framed, thatched roof.
+As our intimacy with the project grew we began to better interrogate the existing structure – an inherently straightforward building technique comprising simple foundations and, characteristic of buildings of this period, a simple rendered plinth with timber frame over; here with masonry infill and render as weather stop – topped with a timber-framed, thatched roof.

 It is this tectonic that we have centred on in our response.
 How would we build this cottage now and how should this relate to the former?

-The approved approach will see the introduction of a new cast in situ concrete plinth with self drawn CNC timber superstructure over.
+The approved approach sees the introduction of a new cast in situ concrete plinth with self drawn CNC timber superstructure over.
 Achieving this will involve the prior removal of poor quality accretions and culminate with the introduction of additional accommodation to realise the client’s desire for it to work harder as an inviting, warm and characterful family home.